Jonathan Shestack

 Jonathan "Jon" Shestack is a film producer.
-He has produced well-known movies such as Air Force One.
-Additionally, he was one of the founders of Cure Autism Now, an autism organization that merged with Autism Speaks in 2006.
-His father is Jerome J. Shestack, a well-known lawyer from Philadelphia and his mother is Marciarose Shestack a trailblazing broadcast journalist, hailed by McCall’s Magazine as the outstanding woman tv broadcaster in the United States, in 1971.
+He has produced well-known movies, such as Air Force One and Firewall.
+Additionally, he was one of the founders of Cure Autism Now (CAN), an autism-focused nonprofit organization that was formed on August 9, 1995 and merged with Autism Speaks on December 31, 2007.
+His father was Jerome J. Shestack, a well-known lawyer from Philadelphia, and his mother is Marciarose Shestack, a broadcast journalist.

-Shestack has stated that his production style involves starting with a pitch for a script.
+Shestack has stated that his production style starts with a pitch for a script.
 He then refines the idea as needed until a studio decides that it will be made into a movie.
 He has also advocated giving credit to people that play an indirect role in moviemaking.
 He has been eager to use the films he produces to raise money for autism research.

-Shestack started Cure Autism Now after his son, Dov, was diagnosed with autism.
-One of the organization's goals was to raise money for scientific research on autism.
-Shestack received many donations from connections in Hollywood.
-He was known for being able to attract significant donors and awareness, to the extent that he played a major role in convincing congress to pass the Combating Autism Act of 2006.
-Initially, Shestack was against the merger of the organization with Autism Speaks, but decided to eventually accept the merger.
+Shestack started CAN after his son, Dov, was diagnosed with autism.
+The organization raised money for scientific research on autism, with a primary focus on cure- and treatment-related research.
+Shestack received many donations through his connections in Hollywood.
+He was known for being able to attract significant donors and awareness, to the extent that he played a major role in convincing the United States Congress to pass the Combating Autism Act of 2006.
+Initially, Shestack was against the merger of CAN with Autism Speaks, but decided to eventually accept it.

-Shestack has stated that Ari Ne'eman, an autistic activist, did not want to understand the challenges of severe autism when he was being nominated to the National Council on Disability.
+In 2010, Shestack criticized autistic activist and Autistic Self Advocacy Network founder Ari Ne'eman following Ne'eman's nomination by U.S. President Barack Obama to sit on the National Council on Disability.
+Shestack stated, "Why people have gotten upset is, he doesn’t seem to represent, understand or have great sympathy for all the people who are truly, deeply affected in a way that he isn’t."

+In 2017 Shestack's production company was selected to produce the Netflix film adaption of the 2005 science-fiction book Old Man's War by John Scalzi.
+As of February 2026, Shestack's personal website lists the film as "in development."

+In 2022 Shestack was selected to produce Only Apparently Real, a biopic based on Philip K Dick.